syncfusion-content/xamarin-docs/Xamarin/SfListView/MVVM.md

 ### Binding SelectionChanging event

 In ListView, the [SelectionChanging](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView~SelectionChanging_EV.html) event is raised while selecting a item at the time of execution.
-The MVVM for `SelectionChanging` event can be achieved by using EventToCommand converter.
+The MVVM for `SelectionChanging` event can be achieved by binding using EventToCommand converter.

 {% tabs %}
 {% highlight xaml %}